 3490.5 Determining QMB Status for Individuals Already Eligible for Medicaid.-Because a large number of aged or disabled individuals eligible under the State plan can also be eligible as QMBs, ensure that such individuals, who wish to receive eligibility as QMBs, receive such eligibility as well as under other provisions in the State plan.
 Therefore, conduct a review of all recipients currently eligible under the State plan who are also entitled under Medicare Part A to determine whether they meet the eligibility requirements for QMB status.
 Where an individual does meet those requirements, and has not elected to decline QMB eligibility, make him/her eligible as a QMB (in addition to his/her eligibility in another group) and notify him/her of his/her new status.

-3490.6 Income Standard in Non-209(b) States.--
+3490.6 Income Standard in Non-209(b) States.--The income standard beginning calendar year 1991 is 100 percent of the FPL.

 3490.7 Income Standard in 209(b) States.--For those 209(b) States which, as of January 1, 1987, used more restrictive income standards than SSI, for individuals age 65 or older, the phase-in schedule is as follows:

+o For calendar year 1991, the standard must be at least 95 percent of the FPL; and

+o For calendar year 1992 and thereafter, the standard must be 100 percent of the FPL.

 Specify in your State plan the income standard used.
+Except for the additional year afforded certain 209(b) States to raise their income standards to 100 percent of the FPL, 209(b) States may not apply any more restrictive rules in determining QMB eligibility than are applied by SSI States.
 Income and resource methodologies which are more liberal than SSI may be used if approved by HCFA under §1902(r)(2) of the Act.

-3490.8
+3490.8 Effective Date.--Eligibility for payment of Medicare cost sharing is effective the first day of the month after the month in which QMB status is first determined.
+For example, if you determine an individual meets all eligibility requirements for QMB status on August 15, the effective date of eligibility for payment of premiums, deductibles, and coinsurance is September 1.
+However, in no case are benefits effective prior to January 1, 1989, which is the effective date of this provision.
+Retroactive eligibility is precluded under this provision.

 3490.9 Determinations and Redeterminations of QMB Eligibility.--A determination that an individual is a QMB is normally effective for a period of 12 months.
 However, you may make redeterminations more frequently than every 12 months, as long as they are not made more frequently than every 6 months.
 This limitation on the frequency of redeterminations does not apply in situations where you become aware of an actual change in the individual's situation that could affect